CFD AERO AND HYDRO SOFTWARE

 The results of the collaboration (which is on-going), are two-fold:

-Bespoke CFD software has been created specifically and exclusively to resolve the problems outlined above.
-Furthermore, the inclusion of some state of the art AI (Artificial Intelligence) features, more commonly found in automotive and aerospace industries, has been successfully completed.
+Bespoke CFD software has been created specifically and exclusively to resolve the abovementioned problems.
+Furthermore, the inclusion of some state-of-the-art AI (Artificial Intelligence) features, more commonly found in automotive and aerospace industries, has been completed.

-A high speed vessel is being designed using all these techniques and methods, combining all the experience of the design team and consultants.
+A high-speed vessel is being designed using all these techniques and methods, combining the experience of the design team and consultants.

-At present, it was possible to optimize the hull and deck geometries to generate 60% more lift and with less drag than the conventional high performance baseline design and significant further gains are still being found.
+At present, the hull and deck geometries can be optimized to generate 60% more lift and less drag than the conventional high-performance baseline design, and significant further gains are still being found.